2 The technology

 2.2

-Upper respiratory tract infection, with typical symptoms such as cough, blocked nose, runny nose, sore throat and headache, is one of the most common side effects of tocilizumab.
+Upper respiratory tract infection, with typical symptoms such as cough, blocked nose, runny nose, sore throat and headache, is 1 of the most common side effects of tocilizumab.
 Other reported side effects include rash, urticaria, diarrhoea, epigastric discomfort and arthralgia.
 Infusion-related reactions that can be considered serious and life-threatening (such as angioedema) have also been reported.
 For full details of side effects and contraindications, see the summary of product characteristics.

 2.3